daniellindemann/do-ddns-update/README.md

 # Domain Offensive FlexDNS Updater

-This is a script to update the FlexDNS configuration for your domain hosted at [Domain Offensive](https://do.de).
+This is a script to update FlexDNS configurations for your domains hosted at [Domain Offensive](https://do.de).
 See detailed instructions on Domain Offensive's website: https://www.do.de/wiki/flexdns-einrichtung/

 ## Run